 Giles County Reaches Unconstitutional Decision Concerning Ten Commandments

 June 9, 2011During a meeting Tuesday, a Virginia school board voted to post the 10 Commandments.
-William and Mary Freethought Alliance President Rose St. Clair was in attendance.
+A student from the William and Mary Freethought Alliance was in attendance.

 On Tuesday I traveled with six fellow freethinkers to Pearisburg in Giles County, Virginia.
 This area is notorious for its large fundamentalist Christian population which begs the question, what were we doing there?
 We had decided to attend the local school board meeting to show our support for those, locals and otherwise, standing in opposition of the posting of a display of historical documents, including the Ten Commandments, in public schools.
 While this is not a new issue in Giles County, it has only recently caught the attention of the general public.

 The proposed display is referred to as the “Foundations of American Law and Government” and includes nine documents relevant to our founding, one document explaining the relevancy, and, of course, the Ten Commandments.
 Why do I believe that the Ten Commandments has no place in this display?
 Nicole Schrand, a member of the Freethinkers at Virginia Tech, sums it up nicely:

 “Last I checked, we were still allowed to disrespect whomever we pleased, have whatever deities or idols (or lack thereof!) we care to have (in whatever order we want), party all day on Sundays, swear however we like, covet anything we damn well want, and, in many states, have sex with anyone willing and of age and sound mind.”